OCA/sale-workflow/sale_order_mass_action/README.rst

 - Go to Sale > Quotations
 - Check several quotations and click on Action menu.
 - Select Mass Action
-- Check 'Confirm' and click on 'Apply' button.
+- Choose the desired target state and click on 'Apply' button.
-- Only 'Draft' and 'Sent' orders will be impacted.
+- A notification is displayed with the impacted sale orders.

 Known issues / Roadmap
 ======================